dzaporozhets/clojure-web-application/README.md

 ## TODO

-* move details of database connection from user model to somewhere
-* add Remember me checkbox for authentication
+* add remember me checkbox for authentication
-* add Forget password feature
+* add forget password feature
-* add Email confirmation for signup
+* add email confirmation for signup
-* add ability to change name and password in profile
+* add an ability to change name in profile

 ## Prerequisites